CosmoLike/cocoa/Cocoa/external_modules/code/README.md

     #export IGNORE_CAMSPEC_LIKELIHOOD_COMPILATION=1
     #export IGNORE_LIPOP_LIKELIHOOD_COMPILATION=1

-Cocoa selects the URL to download the likelihoods (and the version of the likelohood) via the following keys also shown on `Cocoa/set_installation_options.sh`
+Cocoa selects the URL to download the likelihoods (and the version of the likelohood) via the following keys.

     [Adapted from Cocoa/set_installation_options.sh shell script]